sdeering/marcqualie.com/_drafts/jekyll-is-no-longer-hyde-ing.md

 ### Almost too easy to set up

 For those of you who have set-up a CMS (e.g Wordpress) you know it can be difficult to both initially set up and to maintain for a client.
-Setting up a secure database, installing a cache, plug-ins, version upgrades, security patches and theme dependencies are just some of the things you have to battle with when maintaining a traditonal CMS.
+Setting up a secure database, installing a cache, plug-ins, version upgrades, security patches and theme dependencies are just some of the things you have to battle with when maintaining a traditional CMS.
 What happens when your new theme doesn't work with one of the plug-ins that are running but an alternative plug-in doesn't work with another plug-in that is installed?
 Imagine if all of that was gone.
 Since Jekyll is entirely flat file based there is no database or cache needed to get high performance.
 There is no dynamic scripting language so it's virtually impossible to get hacked via your web server.
-Setting up Jekyll takes a matter of minutes rather than hours of even days in some cases.
+Setting up Jekyll takes a matter of minutes rather than hours or even days in some cases.

 ### No backup strategy needed